rust-lang/book/nostarch/chapter20.md

 Listing 20-24: Creating a `Wrapper` type around `Vec<String>` to implement `Display`

-The implementation of `Display` uses `self.0` to access the inner `Vec<T>`, because `Wrapper` is a tuple struct and `Vec<T>` is the item at index 0 in the tuple.
+The implementation of `Display` uses `self.0` to access the inner `Vec<T>` because `Wrapper` is a tuple struct and `Vec<T>` is the item at index 0 in the tuple.
 Then we can use the functionality of the `Display` trait on `Wrapper`.

 The downside of using this technique is that `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding.
 We would have to implement all the methods of `Vec<T>` directly on `Wrapper` such that the methods delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec<T>`.
-If we wanted the new type to have every method the inner type has, implementing the `Deref` trait (discussed in “Treating Smart Pointers Like Regular References with the `Deref` Trait” in Chapter 15) on the `Wrapper` to return the inner type would be a solution.
-If we don’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.
+If we wanted the new type to have every method the inner type has, implementing the `Deref` trait on the `Wrapper` to return the inner type would be a solution (we discussed implementing the `Deref` trait in “Treating Smart Pointers Like Regular References with `Deref`” in Chapter 15).
+If we didn’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

 This newtype pattern is also useful even when traits are not involved.
 Let’s switch focus and look at some advanced ways to interact with Rust’s type system.